 As such, Cruise has earned the right to make some pretty outlandish demands on set.
-But there is one demand that Cruise makes his co-stars follow that may change your thoughts of the A-lister.
+But there is one demand that Cruise makes of his co-stars that may change your thoughts of the A-lister.

 Tom Cruise Likes Doing His Own Stunts

-Now, he’s one of the premiere action-adventure actors who isn’t afraid of danger.
+Cruise is one of the premiere action-adventure actors who isn’t afraid of danger.
 In fact, he’s developed a reputation for being a particularly good stuntman.
 That’s right; this seasoned A-lister prefers to do his own stunts.

-A Daredevil Personality
+He Has A Daredevil Personality

 Most actors like to stay safe, opting to use stunt doubles for action-packed scenes.
 Then there’s Tom Cruise, who prefers to be in the middle of the action.
 Whether it’s jumping from one building to the next, hanging off the side of an airplane while it’s taking off, or speeding through traffic on a motorcycle, Cruise has no issue jumping into the middle of the fray.